Am I protected by Law if injured on a Company Event outside normal Place of Employment in NJ?

 Trenton Workers Compensation Attorneys Discuss Company Event Injury Claims

-If your company and their insurance policy provider are denying your workers’ compensation claim for injuries sustained at some kind of company event, there are certain scenarios which will greatly help you and your Trenton workers’ compensation attorney to secure you the compensation that you need and deserve for your injuries.
+If your company and their insurance policy provider are denying your workers’ compensation claim for injuries sustained at some kind of company event, there are certain scenarios which will greatly help you and your Hamilton workers’ compensation attorney to secure you the compensation that you need and deserve for your injuries.

 These are a few potential scenarios which would provide you with a much more solid workers’ compensation claim when it comes to injuries sustained at a work event or a work party: